LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 2 - Project setup.md

 2. Update existing files

-After removing files not needed we also need to update existing ones to get rid of any dead references and remove css from them.
+After removing files not needed we also need to update existing ones to get rid of any dead references and remove CSS from them.

 Update `src/App.vue` to: